-Unit consist of all employees as stated in the listing of classes set forth in Exhibit "A" of this Agreement.
+- a.
+The Peace Officer Unit consists of all employees as stated in the listing of classes set forth in Exhibit "A" of this Agreement.

 - b.
-This Agreement applies only to employees in the above-described representation units.
+This Agreement applies only to employees in the above-described representation unit.

 ARTICLE 2 - UNION RIGHTS